 With the help of hypnotherapy, I offer you a safe space to explore, examine and let go of the underlying, unresolved feelings or even conflicts that lead to your fears and phobias.
 By observing what is going on inside you I aim to help you live more peacefully in the future, free from morbid fear.

 I accompany you with effective methods at the pace of your choice.
 The sessions with me are held in a calm and non-invasive atmosphere.
 You will learn to overcome what prevents you from living a meaningful and healthy life.

 The first step into unknown territory is often not easy and requires courage.
-I consider it a good idea to have a short conversation over the phone before your first personal visit to my practice in Walchwil, at your house or online.
-The purpose is to find out your concerns and goals, to discuss the preparation for your first visit and a possible future collaboration.
+I consider it a good idea to have a short conversation over the phone before your first personal visit to my practice in Walchwil, at your house, or online.
+The purpose is to find out your concerns and goals and to discuss the preparation for your first visit and possible future collaboration.
 It is important to me that you feel comfortable and understood in the context of our cooperation.

 Whether in person or online, the preliminary conversation focuses on getting to know each other and getting an in-depth understanding of the issue, your history, your life circumstances and your goals.
 You can lean back and relax.
 Here, your concerns may be “put on the table” and we will discuss the next steps.
 I invite you to ask me any questions you may still have regarding hypnosis therapy, coaching or mentoring.